bsamm/models-of-impact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the most recent version of this guide [here](https://github.com/facebook/create-react-app/blob/master/packages/cra-template/template/README.md).

+### Setup

+- `npm start` to run the dev server.

 ### Deploy using githib pages